HMarzban/ned-cli/README.md

 **How to use Ned-cli:**

- 1. First of all install through npm in global:  `npm install -g nedcli`
+ 1. First of all install through npm in global:  `npm i -g ned-lib-cli`
  2. Then Creat your project with: `ned new NedProjec`
  3. After all run your project with: `ned serve`
  4. For Deploy your project run: `ned deply`